 There were three officers in the respondent’s car.
 Two were wearing dark blue uniforms and one was wearing camouflage military clothing.
 The driver drove them fast down an unpaved road for about 15 minutes and then stopped at a door in the border fence, opened it, and drove through.
 This was identified as near Malko Tarnovo.
 The respondent said:

 “They took us to the other side of the fence.
 They opened a big door on the fence and the car drove for two or three seconds.
 They took us out, continuing to beat us randomly everywhere…They broke branches from the tree— big ones—and kept beating us with those branches.
 They were almost three centimeters wide.”

 The respondent said they beat everyone in his group but that he “didn’t see them beating women.
 They took the women to a different point.”
 The beatings lasted around three or four minutes and each person was also searched “from head to toe” for around five minutes.
-The officers took their phones, bags, and other supplies away from them.
+The respondent reported that the officers took their phones, bags, and other supplies away from them.
 The respondent recollected:

 “They kept asking us if we had money or not.
 We told them that we didn’t have any money…They continued to beat us a lot.
 Words can’t describe how cruel and brutal they were with us.
 One [officer] kicking us and the other beating us with the branch.
 Then, they told us to stand up and they counted from one to three to let us run away from them.
 While we were trying to run, the one holding the branch ran after us and hit us on our backs.
 Then, to make us run, they fired a gunshot into the air.”